TajaKuzman/Crosslingual-Genre-Bias-Analysis/README.md

 8. If needed, annotate additional instances: see section `Add additional instances to the sample to achieve 10 instances per label` in `/cache/tajak/macocu-mt/analyze-entire-file-prepare-sample.ipynb` to prepare additional instances; and section `Add additionally annotated instances` in `/home/tajak/Crosslingual-Genre-Bias-Analysis/evaluation-of-annotation.ipynb` to merge them with initial sample and get final evaluations.

 Final outputs are:
-- `manual-annotations/MaCoCu-{lang}-genre-sample-evaluated-complete-sample.jsonl` - manually evaluated samples - initial samples + additional instances (so that each label was evaluated on 10 instances); Multiple texts and Other texts are marked, but included in the sample - use the code in `/home/tajak/Crosslingual-Genre-Bias-Analysis/evaluation-of-annotation.ipynb` to discard them and evaluate them.
+- `manual-annotations/MaCoCu-{lang}-genre-sample-evaluated-complete-sample.jsonl` - manually evaluated samples (or `MaCoCu-{lang}-genre-sample-evaluated-complete-sample-run2.jsonl` in case there were two rounds of adding additional instances)- initial samples + additional instances (so that each label was evaluated on 10 instances); Multiple texts and Other texts are marked, but included in the sample - use the code in `/home/tajak/Crosslingual-Genre-Bias-Analysis/evaluation-of-annotation.ipynb` to discard them and evaluate them.

 Here are the paths to the files: